Table of contents

 Show all table of contents

-A weebly to hubspot migration moves your website off a platform that has been in maintenance mode since 2022 and onto a CMS that is natively connected to your CRM, marketing automation, and sales pipeline.
+A Weebly to HubSpot migration moves your website off a platform that has been in maintenance mode since 2022 and onto a CMS that is natively connected to your CRM, marketing automation, and sales pipeline.
 The process takes 4 to 12 weeks.
-The risk is not the platform switch.
-The risk is losing SEO equity and lead data during the move, which is entirely preventable with the right technical process.
+The risk is not the platform switch but losing SEO equity and lead data during the move, which is entirely preventable with the right technical process.

 TL;DR